yandex/YaLM-100B/README.md

 ### Dataset composition

-Dataset used for the training of YaLM-100B is comprised of the following parts (rough percentages are measured in tokens seen by the model)
+Dataset used for the training of YaLM-100B is comprised of the following parts (rough percentages are measured in tokens seen by the model):

 * **25%** [The Pile](https://pile.eleuther.ai/) — open English dataset by Eleuther AI team